xuhongzuo/couta/README.md

 # COUTA  - time series anomaly detection
-Implementation of an unsupervised time series anomaly detection model based on calibrated one-class classification.
+Implementation of Calibrated One-class classification-based Unsupervised Time series Anomaly detection (COUTA for short).
-The full paper, **"Calibrated One-class Classification for Unsupervised Time Series Anomaly Detection"** is available at [link]().
+The full paper, **"Calibrated One-class Classification for Unsupervised Time Series Anomaly Detection"** is available at [link, TBD]().
 Please consider citing our paper if you find this repository useful. :wink:
 ```
 bib files (TBD)